-- Looked After Children and Children who were previously in Care/Looked After (see definition 5 - Looked after children) - 2.
+- Looked After Children (LAC), Children who were previously in Care/Looked After (PLAC) and those who were internationally adopted previously looked after children (IAPLAC) (see definition 5). - 2.
 Children with special medical or social circumstances where these needs can only be met at this school.
 This is not about educational needs.
 Professional supporting evidence must be provided if admission is to be made under this criterion.
 A professionally qualified person such as a medical doctor, psychologist or social worker must set out the particular reasons why the school is the suitable one for the child and the difficulties which would be caused if the child had to attend another school. - Children who have an elder brother/ sister attending the school (see definition 1) at the time at the time of anticipated admission - 4.
 Children of parents / carers / families who regularly attend the parish churches of Totley or Dore (see definition 3).
-In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the

-- Children of parents /carers / families who attend a Christian denomination participating in 'Churches Together in England' (see definition 4) - 6.
+- period when the church or alternative premises have been available for public worship. - 5.
+Children of parents /carers / families who attend a Christian denomination participating in 'Churches Together in England' (see definition 4) - 6.
 Children who are resident in the parish of Totley or Dore. - 7.
 Children of staff of the school (see definition 6) - 8.
 All other children.